tobiscode/seqeas-public/README.md

 ## Documentation

-The documentation can be found in the `docs` folder.
+An API documentation is generated into the `docs` folder.
 It is hosted on GitHub publicly at [tobiscode.github.io/seqeas-public](https://tobiscode.github.io/seqeas-public), but you can also read it locally, e.g., by running `python -m http.server 8080 --bind 127.0.0.1` from with the documentation folder and then opening a browser.
 It is created using